New Hausdorff type dimensions and optimal bounds for bilipschitz invariant dimensions: Bilipschitz invariant nice dimensions

 \begin{lemma} If $K\su\R^n$ is a bounded set with $\adim K<t<1$ then there exists a homogeneous self-similar set $S\su\R^n$ with the SSC such that $\adim S=t$ and $K$ is bilipschitz equivalent to a subset of $S$. \end{lemma}

-\begin{proof} By Lemma~\ref{l:regcover} there exists an $s\in(\adim K, t)$ and an $s$-regular compact $L\su\R^n$ such that $K\su L$.
+\begin{proof} By Corollary~\ref{c:regcover} there exist an $s\in(\adim K, t)$ and an $s$-regular compact $L\su\R^n$ such that $K\su L$.
 Let $S\su\R^n$ be a homogeneous self-similar set with the SSC having dimension $t$.
 By a theorem of Mattila and Saaranen \cite[3.3.~Theorem]{MS} if $E,F\su\R^n$ are compact sets such that $E$ is $s$-regular, $F$ is $t$-regular such that $0<s<t<1$, then $E$ is bilipschitz equivalent to a subset of $F$.
 Applying this to $E=L$ and $F=S$ completes the proof. \end{proof}

 \begin{theorem} For a fixed positive integer $n$ let $\iF$ be any family of subsets of $\R^n$ that contains all compact subsets of $\R^n$.
-Let $D\colon \iF\to[0,n]$ be such that \begin{itemize} \item[(*)] $D$ is bilipschitz invariant on the compact sets, monotone, and it agrees with the similarity dimension for any homogeneous self-similar set with the SSC. \end{itemize} Then for every bounded set $K\in\iF$ with $\adim K<1$ we have
+Let $D\colon \iF\to[0,n]$ be such that \begin{itemize} \item[$(\star)$] \parbox{\linewidth}{$D$ is bilipschitz invariant on the compact sets, monotone, and it agrees with the similarity dimension for any homogeneous self-similar set with the SSC.} \end{itemize} Then for every bounded set $K\in\iF$ with $\adim K<1$ we have

 In particular, if $n=1$ then \eqref{e:DatmostdimA} holds for every bounded set $K\in\iF$. \end{theorem}